google/cel-spec/doc/langdef.md

 ## Functions

-CEL functions have no observable side-effects (there maybe side-effects like logging or such which are not observable from CEL).
+CEL functions have no observable side-effects (there may be side-effects like logging or such which are not observable from CEL).
 The default argument evaluation strategy for functions is strict, with exceptions from this rule discussed in [Logical Operators](#logical-operators) and [Macros](#macros).